gilbarbara/react-joyride/docs/props.md

 The scroll distance from the element scrollTop value.

 **scrollDuration** {number} ▶︎ `300`
-The Duration for scroll to element.
+The duration for scroll to element.

 **scrollToFirstStep** {boolean} ▶︎ `false`
 Scroll the page for the first step.